BrutishGuy/pyfriends/README.md

 # pyfriends
 Python implementation of the paper "PyFriends: The First Fully Generalized Friends-of-Friends Extragalactic Galaxy Group Finder", using a Friends-of-Friends (FoF) algorithm for galaxy group detection, augmented by graph theory approaches.

-In this repository we do the graph theoretic things, such that the galactic friendships can be made to be done.

 A detailed description of the algorithm can be found in the paper above linked on ArXiv.org.

 ## Installation